SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 This manual test plan will help ensure that the `LineFilterChatAction` behaves as expected under various conditions and usage scenarios.

-# generic\AutoDevAction.kt
+# generic\MultiStepPatchAction.kt

-#### Manual Test Plan for AutoDevAction
+#### Manual Test Plan for MultiStepPatchAction

 ##### Objective:
-To verify the functionality and robustness of the `AutoDevAction` class, ensuring it correctly handles user interactions, processes data, and integrates with the system environment and other components.
+To verify the functionality and robustness of the `MultiStepPatchAction` class, ensuring it correctly handles user interactions, processes data, and integrates with the system environment and other components.

 ##### Test Environment: